-Campbell Hall has embarked on one of its most important campaigns in the school's history - the Legacy for Good: Endowment Campaign for Campbell Hall.
-The campaign’s goal is $15 million dollars over three years to secure the financial stability and strength of the school we all love.
+Campbell Hall has embarked on one of the most important campaigns in the school's history - the Legacy for Good: Endowment Campaign for Campbell Hall.
+The campaign’s goal is to raise $15 million dollars to secure the financial stability and strength of the school we all love.
 The additional $15 million will bring our endowment to $25 million total which is a more appropriate amount for a school of our size and stature.
 Building a strong endowment is the best way to ensure that future generations benefit from Campbell Hall's extraordinary teachers, outstanding programs, and diverse community.
 Just as investing in a child's education early on reaps rewards throughout a lifetime, the impact of every dollar invested in Campbell Hall's endowment will be multiplied as the endowment grows and generates income for the school.

 The administration of the school and the Board of Directors have identified three priority areas essential to Campbell Hall’s future: